teaching-repositories/cloudcore/docs/policies/facility.md

 ---
-title: Facility Access and Physical Security
+title: "Facility Access and Physical Security"
-categories:
-      - "Physical Security"
-      - "Access Control"
-      - "Facility Management"
+categories: ["Physical Security", "Access Control", "Facility Management"]
 ---

 It is the goal of CloudCore to provide a safe and secure environment for all